-The WVGISTC will continue to be integrally involved in the Mineral Lands Mapping project and support the Statewide Addressing and Mapping Board programs.
-These programs comprise two multi-agency statewide mapping programs that promise to have a profound impact on the WV Spatial Data Infrastructure.
+The WVGISTC will continue to be integrally involved in the Mineral Lands Mapping project and support the Statewide Addressing and Mapping Board program.
+These two programs promise to have a profound impact on the WV Spatial Data Infrastructure.

 3.5.1.
 Mineral Lands Mapping Program (MLMP)